rbrickmn/md-lens/README.md

 ## Usage 🖋️

-1. Write Markdown: Use the editor on the left to type raw markdown.
+1. **Write Markdown**: Use the editor on the left to type raw markdown.
-2. Preview Changes: Watch your markdown render live on the right panel.
+2. **Preview Changes**: Watch your markdown render live on the right panel.
-3. Apply formatting: Highlight text and use the toolbar for bold, italics, headers, and more.
+3. **Apply formatting**: Highlight text and use the toolbar for bold, italics, headers, and more.

 ## Contributing 🤝